cconstable/ParseModel-iOS/README.md

 Hassel-free data models for the Parse iOS SDK.

-The `ParseModel` class automatically maps the properties of your subclass to entries in an underlying `PFObject` and handles any neccesary conversions (e.g. if your property is an `int` it is converted to an `NSNumber` for storage).
+The `ParseModel` class automatically maps the properties of your subclass to key/value entries in an underlying `PFObject` and handles any neccesary conversions (e.g. if your property is an `int` it is converted to an `NSNumber` for storage).

+ParseModel provides some additional conversions (boxing/unboxing) that the Parse iOS SDK does not support (e.g. `NSURL` and `CLLocation`).
+Additionally, it provides the ability to wrap `PFUser` objects.

 #### Installation

 via [CocoaPods](http://cocoapods.org/): `pod 'ParseModel'`

-#### NOTE

-Although the Parse iOS SDK has this functionality [built in](http://blog.parse.com/2013/03/22/stay-classy-objective-c-introducing-native-subclasses-for-parse-objects/), this library acts as an alternative method to subclassing `PFObject` directly.
-As far as I'm aware, ParseModel handles everything that the native SDK does with the addition of being able to use this technique with `PFUser` objects and with the exception of handling relationships (it's easy enough to write a simple getter method to handle a relationship but it would be nice if someone contributed that piece).

 ## Why ParseModel?